pbiggar/phc/doc/manual/runningphc.rst

 <para>
-	In your web folder, replace the existing <filename>helloworld.php</filename> file contents with the following:
+	In your web folder, replace the existing :file:`helloworld.php` file contents with the following:
 </para>

 .. sourcecode::